Chainsaw safety clothing: Gloves

 Chainsaw gloves have cut-proof fabric protection like that for trousers, but only on the back of the left hand.
-It's especially important that work gloves are flexible, which limits how much padding they can have.
+It is especially important that work gloves are flexible, which limits how much padding they can have.
 Experience has shown that most chainsaw injuries to the hands occur on the back of the left hand.

 In the EU, chainsaw gloves must comply with EN381-7.

 Boots

 Chainsaw boots are based on ordinary steel-toe boots, but have layers of chainsaw protective fabric on the exposed front surfaces.
-They are available in lace-up leather or rubber wellington boot versions.
-Popular manufacturers of chainsaw boots sold in Europe include Haix, Klima-Air, Rock Fall, Meindl and Oregon.
+They are available in lace-up leather or rubber Wellington boot versions.
+Popular manufacturers of chainsaw boots sold in Europe include Haix, Klima-Air, Rock Fall, Meindl, and Oregon.

-Boots protect the operator from front and, to a certain extent, from sideways cuts.
+Boots protect the operator from cuts to the front and sides of the foot.